subhanbakh/subhanbakh/README.md

 ## Hi there 👋
-I'm Subhan Bakh, a freelance design engineer from Azerbaijan, currently based in Montenegro.
+I'm Subhan Bakh, a multidisciplinary designer and developer crafting impactful brand identities, intuitive UI/UX design, and functional websites for clients and agencies worldwide.

 Some of the tech I love working with:
 - HTML, CSS, JavaScript, TypeScript
 - React, Nextjs
-- Threejs, Framer Motion, Gsap, React Three Fiber
+- Threejs, Framer Motion, GSAP, React Three Fiber
 - Tailwind CSS

 I began my career as a graphic designer, but my path quickly evolved as I fell in love with digital design and development.
-Since then, I've dabbled in all sorts of creative disciplines — from crafting user interfaces and building brand identities to coding websites and creating 3D designs.
+Since then, I've dabbled in all kinds of creative disciplines — from crafting user interfaces and building brand identities to coding websites and creating 3D designs.

 You can find me on Social Media @subhanbakh
 - Twitter [@subhanbakh](https://x.com/subhanbakh)